-Noodles- beef – crunchy veg.
-It’s all in one pan with plenty of flavour to liven up your midweek suppers.
-If you’re a regular visitor to the Bibby kitchen, you’ll know I’m a huge fan of vibrant foods.
-Although I love spending most of my days in the kitchen, there are times that even a cook gets tired of cooking!
-That’s when this spicy Korean beef stir try comes in handy.
-It’s an effortless way of cooking that includes proteins, carbs and veg in one colourful dish.
-The key to this recipe is a punchy sauce.
-It’s everything you’d expect from a great Asian sauce – sticky, spicy, sweet and salty.
+A Korean beef stir-fry that’s as good, possibly better, than your favourite take out?
+Absolutely!
+If you’re a regular visitor to the Bibby’s Kitchen, you’ll know I’m all about vibrant food.
+Although I love spending most of my days in the kitchen, there are times that even a cook gets tired of cooking.
+That’s when this spicy Korean beef stir try comes to the rescue.
+It’s an effortless way of cooking that includes protein, carbs and veg in one colourful dish.
+The key to this recipe though, is a punchy Asian sauce – sticky, spicy, sweet and salty.

-The most challenging part is the vegetable chopping.
+The only work here is chopping the vegetables.
 To save time, prep the vegetables in the morning and it’ll be a breeze putting it all together when you get in from work.
-A scattering of toasted sesame seeds adds a delicious nuttiness and is to me, completely essential.
-You can also try toasted cashews, which are always good with Asian style food.
+A scattering of toasted sesame seeds adds a delicious nuttiness.
+I think it’s essential, really.
+You can also try toasted cashews, which is always good with Asian style food.

 Korean beef stir-fry with egg noodles

 1 scant teaspoon Sriracha sauce (or substitute with a similar hot chilli sauce)

 1 tablespoon honey